-Tunisia has one of the most sophisticated telecommunications and broadband infrastructures in North Africa.
-Penetration rates for mobile and internet services are s among the highest in the region.
+Tunisia has one of the most sophisticated telecom infrastructures in North Africa.
+Penetration rates for mobile and internet services are among the highest in the region.
 Stimulated by the Digital Tunisia 2020 program, a number of regulatory measures and infrastructure projects have been instituted aimed at improving internet connectivity to underserved areas.
-These in initiatives will also see the auction of spectrum in the 800MHz band for IoT and mobile services.
-For its part the incumbent telco Tunisie Telecom has invested in its LTE network as well as vectoring VDSL and fibre infrastructure.
-The company is also in the process of migrating internet traffic to its new Broadband Network Gateway (BNG) platform.
+The MNOs have built extensive LTE infrastructure, while operators such as Ooredoo are working with vendors to develop 5G networks and services though the regulator does not expect to offer 5G licenses until 2021.
+Other investment has been earmarked for vectoring VDSL and fibre to deliver improved fixed-line broadband services.

 The events of the ‘Arab Spring’ revolution in 2011 drove the country into a brief recession, but GDP growth soon returned to pre-crisis levels.
-This encouraged growing confidence in economic recovery, though GDP growth has been modest yet sufficient to encourage confidence in economic recovery, the government’s measures in response to the COVID-19 pandemic are likely to result in a significant decline in GDP for 2020.
+While GDP growth has been modest yet sufficient to encourage confidence in economic recovery, the government’s measures in response to the COVID-19 pandemic are likely to result in a significant decline in GDP for 2020.

-Ooredoo and Orange Tunisie are also licensed as fixed-line operators and have launched DSL and Fibre-to-the-Premises (FttP) services.
+The MNOs Ooredoo and Orange Tunisie are also licensed as fixed-line operators and have launched DSL and FttP services.
 In addition, a dozen public and private ISPs compete in this sector, supported by a nationwide fibre optic backbone network and international access via submarine and terrestrial fibre.

-A reform of the country’s Telecommunications Act was initiated in 2013 and government internet censorship was officially abolished.
+A reform of the country’s Telecommunications Act was initiated in 2013, and government internet censorship was abolished.
 In addition, laws supporting e-commerce and digital signatures have been passed, which has led to one of the most active e-government and e-commerce sectors in Africa.